-Principle 2: Leadership Key Performance Measure Practice Requirement QAF Evidence Requirement 2.1 All Personnel understand 2 the design and operational elements of the Provider's a 2.1.1 The Provider's model for the delivery of Services is communicated with its Personnel, and the model is followed and upheld by the Provider and its Personnel.
+Principle 2: Leadership Key Performance Measure Practice Requirement QAF Evidence Requirement 2.1 All Personnel understand the design and operational elements of the Provider's model for the delivery of Services and how this relates to the purpose of Workforce Australia Services.
+2.1.1 The Provider's model for the delivery of Services is communicated with its Personnel, and the model is followed and upheld by the Provider and its Personnel.
 The Provider has current processes in place to ensure that its Personnel: (a) are aware of and follow the model for delivery of Services (b) facilitate the use of self-help resources for Participants (c) support Participants in accordance with the objectives of the Services and the requirements of the Deed.
 Recertification Audits and Surveillance Audit year 2 2.1.2 The Provider's Code of Conduct is promoted and upheld by the Provider and its Personnel.
 The Provider has a current Code of Conduct that is applied to the delivery of Services, and it includes: (a) a set of values outlining Personnel expectations relating to how they deal with Participants (b) a requirement that Personnel act in good faith and in a manner that maintains a positive reputation for the Services (c) a requirement for regular scheduled reviews of Personnel awareness of Code of Conduct Requirements.